Laman7/autoCSS/README.md

 .space-h-xl | adds margin left child ~~48px~~ 64px

 ## Width and Card
 This can be applied to Divs.
-Based on 12 grid, 112px per column minus 32px CSS | What it does
+Based on 12 grid, 112px per column minus 32px.
+To be used as main container.
+CSS | What it does
 --- | ---
 .width-xs, .width-2 | Size of 2 columns, 192px